 A Saturday morning cartoon called The Space Sentinels (originally titled The Young Sentinels).
 It premiered in September of 1977, and the main characters were a trio of teenage superheroes that represented three different racial groups:

-Mercury (Asian) “the amazing athlete who can match the speed of light”
+Mercury (Asian), “the amazing athlete who can match the speed of light”

-Astria (African-American) “able to assume any living form”
+Astrea (African-American), “able to assume any living form”

-Hercules (white) “empowered with the strength of a hundred men”
+Hercules (white), “empowered with the strength of a hundred men”

-Astria was one of the few African-American superheroes on television around this time.
+Astrea (pronounced ASS-tree-uh) was one of the few African-American superheroes on television around this time.
 (The Super Friends character Black Vulcan was another.)

 Speaking of episodes, not very many exist: only 13 aired before The Space Sentinels was cancelled.
 Was the mixed-race cartoon too ahead of its time to survive?